Comparing MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD)

-MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD) are both consumer staples companies, but which is the superior business?
-We will compare the two businesses based on the strength of their dividends, valuation, risk, profitability, analyst recommendations, earnings and institutional ownership.
+MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD) are both small-cap consumer staples companies, but which is the superior stock?
+We will compare the two companies based on the strength of their analyst recommendations, profitability, earnings, dividends, valuation, risk and institutional ownership.

+MGP Ingredients has a beta of 1.48, indicating that its stock price is 48% more volatile than the S&P 500.
+Comparatively, Spirits Cap has a beta of -0.79, indicating that its stock price is 179% less volatile than the S&P 500.

-This is a breakdown of current ratings and recommmendations for MGP Ingredients and Spirits Cap, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for MGP Ingredients and Spirits Cap, as provided by MarketBeat.

 |Sell Ratings